 With different types of towel warmers, you have to decide how the unit you have in mind will fit into place.
 A hardwired towel warmer will require some electrical work and it will be nice to have an electrical outlet close by for whatever type you choose to purchase.

-Also, keep in mind that most of the units have the plug or hardwired on either the left or right side of the towel warmer, for you should keep that in mind as you calculate the best way to mount the unit if purchased.
+Also, keep in mind that most of the units will have the plug or hardwired on either the left or right side of the towel warmer.

 What Size Do You Need?